The best iPad deals for 2019: The iPad Air now on sale for $400

 •See All

-Discuss: The best iPad deals for holiday 2019 including an iPad Air for $400
+Discuss: The best holiday 2019 iPad deals: iPad Air for $400 and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.